-IEC content C content Priority Districts Dissemination plan for 5 years Time line Posters Angul, Sundergarh, Khordha 2 posters for healthcare facilities 2022-24 Cuttack, Balasore in all districts Rest 25 districts 2024-27 b.
-Public health advisories on air pollution and human health:
+IEC Content Priority Districts Dissemination plan for 5 years Time line Posters Angul, Sundergarh, Khordha Cuttack, Balasore • 2022-24 Re Rest 25 districts in all districts 2024-27 c.
+Observation of Special Days

 Health advisories will be issued to alert population of the potential harmful impacts of impending environmental phenomena like elevated air pollution.
 Advisories issued at the central level will also be forwarded to districts for public dissemination with locally understandable language.